Vaishnavi1100/Derivatives_Plots_MATLAB/README.md

     https://drive.google.com/drive/folders/1SMsO1-BKOzHjUKfOa9EoqcS-e6R6_7A0?usp=sharing

-Open the Folder named 'for_redistribution'
+Open the Folder named 'for_redistribution'.
   Run the file 'MyAppInstaller_mcr.exe' to install the MATLAB Runtime for the App.
   Run the file 'MyAppInstaller_web.exe' to install the App.

 ## OR